Enhancing Preference-based Linear Bandits via Human Response Time: Problem setting and preliminaries

 \Cref{fig:setting:DDM:2,fig:setting:DDM:3} illustrate the roles of the parameters $x\t\theta^*$ and $a$.
-First, the absolute drift (or the absolute utility difference), $|x^\top\theta^*|$, represents the easiness of the query~\citep{lerche2017many}.
-High $|x^\top\theta^*|$ indicates an easy query, resulting in short response times and consistent choices.
-Conversely, when $|x^\top\theta^*|$ is low (near $0$), the query is difficult, leading to long response times and inconsistent choices.
-Second, the barrier $a$ reflects the human's conservativeness in decision-making~\citep{lerche2017many}.
-A higher $a$ means more evidence is required to make a decision, resulting in longer response times and more consistent choices.
-Lower $a$ leads to quicker decisions and less consistent choices.
+First, the absolute drift (or the absolute utility difference), $|x^\top\theta^*|$, reflects the human's preference strength for the query $x$.
+Larger values indicate stronger preferences, leading to faster decisions and more consistent choices.
+Smaller values suggest weaker preferences, resulting in slower decisions and less consistent choices.
+Second, the barrier $a$ represents the human's conservativeness in decision-making~\citep{lerche2017many}.
+A more conservative human (higher $a$) requires more evidence to decide, resulting in slower but more consistent choices.
+In contrast, a less conservative human (lower $a$) decides faster but makes less consistent choices.

-We adopt the common assumption that $t_{\text{nondec}}$ is constant across all queries for a single human~\citep{clithero2018response,yang2023dynamic} and further assume that $t_{\text{nondec}}$ is known to the learner.
-This allows the learner to perfectly recover $t_x$ from the observed $t_{\text{RT},x}$.
-In \cref{ssec:empirical:bandit}, we empirically show that even when $t_{\text{nondec}}$ is unknown, its impact on the performance of our method incorporating response times is minimal.
+We adopt the common assumption that $t_{\text{nondec}}$ is constant across all queries for a given human~\citep{clithero2018improving,yang2023dynamic} and further assume that $t_{\text{nondec}}$ is known to the learner.
+This assumption enables the learner to perfectly recover $t_x$ from the observed $t_{\text{RT},x}$.
+In \cref{ssec:empirical:bandit}, we empirically show that even when $t_{\text{nondec}}$ is unknown, its impact on the performance of our method that relies on decision times is negligible.